-Anna Hokema is the Spring 2018 Jean Monnet Visiting Scholar at the Center for European Studies.
-She is a Postdoctoral Researcher at the University of Bremen’s SOCIUM Research Center on Inequality and Social Policy (Department 3: Dynamics of Inequality in Welfare Societies) and the Coordinator of the Double Degree Program ‘European Master in Labour Studies and Social Policy’ (Milan/Bremen).
+Anna Hokema is a Postdoctoral Researcher at the University of Bremen’s SOCIUM Research Center on Inequality and Social Policy (Department 3: Dynamics of Inequality in Welfare Societies) and the Coordinator of the Double Degree Program ‘European Master in Labour Studies and Social Policy’ (Milan/Bremen).
 In addition, Dr. Hokema serves as ERASMUS Coordinator and Decentralized Women’s Representative on the Board of Directors of the SOCIUM.
 Her research interests include gender and aging, post-retirement work, sociology of the welfare state, and qualitative methods in social research.

 For more information on Dr. Torcal, please visit his page on the UPF website.

 Spring 2016 | Claudia Matthes

 Claudia Mattes has served as the Academic Coordinator of the German Turkish Masters Program in Social Sciences (GeT MA) at Humboldt-Universität zu Berlin since 2008.
 She is also a Research Assistant in Humboldt’s Department of Social Sciences, with research interests including German and comparative politics, political governance; transition and democratic theory; and regional cooperation and EU-enlargement.
 Dr. Matthes previously held positions in the Administration of the Deutsche Bundestag and the Office of the Vice-President for International and Public Affairs of Humboldt-Universität zu Berlin.
 She holds a PhD from Freie Universität Berlin.